 - Business plan for additional resources

-- Session 1: Friday, September 15 from 4:00pm-6:00pm (In-person at PSW’s Annual Meeting in La Crosse.
+- Session 1: Friday, August 24 from 4:00pm-6:00pm (In-person at PSW’s Annual Meeting in Wisconsin Dells.
 Separate registration is required to attend the other sessions of the Annual Meeting.
 Click the link above for more information.)